gimenete/dbdiff/README.md

 # dbdiff

-Compares two postgresql databases and prints SQL commands to modify the first one in order to match the second one.
+Compares two databases and prints SQL commands to modify the first one in order to match the second one.

 **It does NOT execute the statements**.
-It only prints the statements to the standard output.
+It only prints the statements.

+It supports PostgreSQL and MySQL.

 # Installing